gstein314/RefEx2_fork/README.md

 For the component folder, find the preferred structure below:

-1. Simple, dynamic components to be used all troughout the app
+1. Simple, dynamic components to be used all throughout the app

    - Stored inside the `components` folder
    - name of single component consist of 2 words in PascalCase eg `LoadingSpinner`